Adolfo Matos

-Adolfo Matos Puerto Rican member of the FALN (a group which fought for Puerto Rican independence during the 1970s) who received a sentence of 70 years for seditious conspiracy and other charges.
+Adolfo Matos (born September 18, 1950) is a Puerto Rican member of the FALN (a group which fought for Puerto Rican independence during the 1970s) who received a sentence of 70 years for seditious conspiracy and other charges.
 He was sentenced on February 18, 1981, and incarcerated in a U.S. federal prison.
 However, he was released early from prison, after President Bill Clinton extended a clemency offer to him on September 7, 1999.

 Early years and personal life

 Matos was born in Lajas, Puerto Rico on September 18, 1950.
 He moved to New York City at a very young age where he later married Helen Rosado, and with whom he fathered two daughters, Rosa Maria and Lydia.
 Matos is a skilled artist, working with copper etchings that depict Puerto Rican historical and cultural figures.
 His work has been displayed at the Juan Antonio Corretjer Puerto Rican Cultural Center in Chicago and elsewhere.

 Seditious conspiracy

 Matos and 11 others were arrested on April 4, 1980, in Evanston, Illinois.
 They had been linked to more than 100 bombings or attempted bombings since 1974 in their attempt to achieve independence for Puerto Rico.
 At their trial proceedings, all of the arrested declared their status as prisoners of war, and refused to participate in the proceedings.

 None of the bombings of which they were convicted resulted in deaths or injuries.
 Matos was given a 70-year federal sentence for seditious conspiracy and other charges.
 Among the other convicted Puerto Rican nationalists there were sentences of as long as 90 years in Federal prisons for offenses including sedition, possession of unregistered firearms, interstate transportation of a stolen vehicle, interference with interstate commerce by violence and interstate transportation of firearms with intent to commit a crime.
 None of those granted clemency were convicted in any of the actual bombings.
 Rather, they had been convicted on a variety of charges ranging from bomb making and conspiracy to armed robbery and firearms violations.
 They were all convicted for sedition, the act of attempting to overthrow the Government of the United States in Puerto Rico by force.